 Your submission could be an infographic, animation, dashboard, web app, poster, PDF report, drawing—almost anything you can imagine and create.

-Powered by the Pacific Data Hub, the foremost portal for Pacific knowledge, the Pacific Dataviz Challenge gives you the opportunity to compete for both bragging rights and prizes from a total pool of $15,000 USD.
+Powered by the Pacific Data Hub, the foremost portal for Pacific knowledge, the Pacific Dataviz Challenge gives you the opportunity to compete for both recognition and prizes from a total pool of $15,000 USD.

-- Open (USD 3,000 per prize): Open to all participants worldwide, recognising the most inspiring and innovative dataviz entries, regardless of age, nationality or residence.
+Open ($3000 USD per prize): Open to all participants worldwide, recognising the most inspiring and innovative dataviz entries, regardless of age, nationality or residence.

-- Pacific (USD 3,000 per prize): Reserved for individuals or teams who self-identify as Pacific Islanders in the entry form, highlighting talent from and for the Pacific region.
+Pacific ($3000 USD per prize): Reserved for individuals or teams who self-identify as Pacific Islanders in the entry form, highlighting talent from and for the Pacific region.

-- Pacific Youth (USD 1,500 per prize): For Pacific entrants under the age of 26 (born after 2000), to support and celebrate the next generation of dataviz creators in the region.
+Pacific Youth ($1500 USD per prize): For Pacific entrants under the age of 26 (born after 2000), to support and celebrate the next generation of dataviz creators in the region.

 Open